hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/system.rst

 Assessing the protonation states of the enzyme with careful attention for active site residues
 ==============================================================================================

 There are several methods to assess the protonation state of the residues in a protein.
 For example, the [H++ server](http://biophysics.cs.vt.edu) and [PROPKA](http://propka.org) open access softwares can be used.
-In our case we have used Maestero_ which can also be employed for academic use.
+In our case we have used Maestro_ which can also be employed for academic use.